SpookyDervish/SwiftOS/README.md

 ```

 ### Other:
-Use your system package manager, the package names should be relatively the same.
+Use your system package manager to get the dependencies, the package names should be relatively the same.

+## Running
 Next, if you want to use QEMU, type:
 ```
 make run-qemu